muxyz/website/proposal.md

 lives or the way we interact with people and the world around us.
 </p>

-<p>We're proposing a new consumer app platform built from the ground up based around community first experiences
+<p>We're proposing a new community app platform built from the ground up based around group first experiences
 using text based messaging and voice interfaces rather than addictive feed scrolling and point and click UIs.
 </p>
 </div>